What is Progressive Trance? — Complete Guide to the Sound

 First Listens — 3 Starter Tracks

-For a listener new to progressive: Sasha — "Xpander" (1999) for the foundational long-form template; BT — "Flaming June" (1997) for the early melodic-progressive crossover; Tinlicker — "Because You Move Me" (2018) for the modern Anjunadeep direction.
+For a listener new to progressive: Sasha — "Xpander" (1999) for the foundational long-form template; BT — "Flaming June" (1997) for the early melodic-progressive crossover; Tinlicker & Helsloot — "Because You Move Me" (2017) for a defining modern melodic-progressive moment.
 Listen to each in full (do not sample); progressive rewards patience, and the three together give a working sense of what twenty-five years of the form has produced.